Former UW captain Ed Cunningham resigns as ESPN broadcaster, citing football’s effects on the brain

 - Smoky haze, and heat, return to the Seattle area — but pollution isn't from B.C. this time

-After graduating from UW, Cunningham played five seasons in the NFL, including his final year with the Seahawks in 1996.
+After graduating from UW, Cunningham was a third-round NFL draft pick by the Arizona Cardinals.
+He played five seasons in the NFL, including his final year with the Seahawks in 1996.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.